See a few letters out of hundreds at the bottom after the DVD clip.

 This concept led me to design and develop the "Jingler" Many trainers and behaviourists as well as thousands of my clients are now using my "Jingler" methods for numerous canine problems.

-These include jumping up, pulling on the lead, OCD, aggression, both inter-dog and against humans, predatory chasing, recall and much much more.
+These include jumping up, pulling on the lead, OCD, puppy biting and nipping, aggression, both inter-dog and against humans, predatory chasing, recall and much much more.
 We must be aware and conscious of the fact that both puppies and adult dogs must have the full spectrum of experience, not just the positives, but also the consistency and understanding of what is acceptable and what is not.

 This is called boundaries and appears to be sorely lacking in some so-called modern training methods.
 I abhor cruelty and punishment to any animal.
 However, to use a marker to indicate actions that are not acceptable is not a punishment it is learning and teaches without to use of punitive methods such as check chains pinch collars haltis and Harnesses all which inflict pain and discomfort.